neuronsimulator/nrn/neuron/neuron/mech.rst

         This model is careful to ensure the clamp current is properly computed relative to the membrane voltage on exit from fadvance and can therefore be used with time varying control potentials.
-Like :meth:`pointprocesses.VClamp` it is suitable for :meth:`Vector.play` ing a Vector into the control potential.
+Like :class:`VClamp` it is suitable for :meth:`~Vector.play`\ ing a Vector into the control potential.

         The following example compares the current that results from clamping an action potential originally elicited by a current pulse.